gaehlerm/SoftwareEngineering/README.md

 The other case are mostly the "normal" worker classes.
 It is very well possible to have getter and setter functions here.
 But if they refer directly to a variable within the same class it is a hint that your class design may be bad.
 Access functions should shift you to a higher level of abstraction while the plain getter and setter functions here do nothing with that respect.
 Instead they have to access or change data that is located in a nested data structure.
 They just make it more convenient to get there.

 But again, the member variables of a worker class should be private because they should not be accessed from the outside.
-They should neither be accessed through setter or getter functions.
+They should neither be accessed through raw setter or getter functions.
 Member variables in a worker class should be hidden deep inside the class and used only by the methods of the corresponding class.
 These variables can be considered as intermediate results of internal calculations.
 They are not intended to be public.
 Neither directly, nor via accessor methods.
 Thus there is no reason to write getter or setter methods in worker classes.

 ### Delegating classes